TySamurai97/markdown-cv/index.md

 <br>
 `– 31 May 2019`
 <br>- Enhanced an online programming website intended for conducting round one
 interview to test the coding proficiency of a candidate.
-I delivered features such as saving the project directory to AWS S3, compile and run tests functionality for dot net frameworks, C++ and python to the service layer and the UI of the website.
+Delivered features such as saving the project directory to AWS S3, compile and run tests functionality for .net framework, C++ and python to the service layer and the UI of the website.
 <br>- Designed reports for Eduthrill/Code-analyzer application usage statistics using
 Jaspersoft studio.